evalf/nutils-SI/README.md

     >>> type(v) == SI.Velocity == SI.Length / SI.Time
     True

-While Quantity can instantiate any subtype, we could have created the same object by instantiating Velocity directly, which has the advantage of verifying that the specified quantity is indeed of the desired dimension.
+While `parse` can instantiate any subtype of Quantity, we could have created the same object by instantiating Velocity directly, which has the advantage of verifying that the specified quantity is indeed of the desired dimension.

     >>> w = SI.Velocity('8km')
     Traceback (most recent call last):